 It is believed that 43% of highly qualified women voluntarily leave the workforce after having children.
-In an oft-cited report in the Harvard Business Review, it was also revealed that one in three women who left work between the ages of 41-55 did so to care for a parent or another family member.
+One in three women who left work between the ages of 41-55 did so to care for a parent or another family member.
 Meanwhile, 17% of women gave up their role because they believed their work was not satisfying or meaningful, and 6% felt the workload was too overwhelming.
-Most importantly, the report found that 93% of women who left their jobs did fully intend to return to their careers; however, only 40% managed to re-enter the full-time work force.
+Most importantly, the report found that 93% of women who left their jobs did fully intend to return to their careers; however, only 40% managed to re-enter the full-time workforce.

 In contrast, 29% of men who leave their jobs do so to change careers.
-A further 25% take a break to earn a degree or pursue other training – while 12% take a step back for family reasons.
+A further 25% take a break to earn a degree or pursue other training.
+Meanwhile, only 12% take a step back for family reasons.

 Did you know that some companies have introduced coaching programs to help manage leaves and returns?
-According to Forbes, Ernst & Young, MetLife, and Etsy are among the companies that have implemented programs whereby coaches help individuals clarify expectations and create action plans.
-Interestingly, Ernst & Young found there was a 14% increase in women returning to work from maternity leave after their liaison with a coach (the program is offered to men taking paternity leave too).
+According to Forbes, Ernst & Young, MetLife, and Etsy are among the companies that have implemented programs implementing coaching when returning to work.
+The purpose of these programs is to help individuals clarify expectations and create action plans.
+Interestingly, Ernst & Young found there was a 14% increase in women returning to work from maternity leave after their liaison with a coach.
+The program is offered to men taking paternity leave too.

 Resources like the On Ramp Fellowship (for lawyers) and Back to Work 50+ (for older job candidates) are also available to help make the return to the workforce straightforward and seamless.

-Dr. Tara Trout, the founder of Skyline Psychological Services, specializes in working with young professionals, encouraging them to improve their interpersonal interactions and leadership skills.
-Dr. Trout believes that reconnecting is the first step towards kick-starting your career again.
+Dr Tara Trout, the founder of Skyline Psychological Services, specialises in working with young professionals, encouraging them to improve their interpersonal interactions and leadership skills.
+Dr Trout believes that reconnecting is the first step towards kick-starting your career again.

 “Reconnect with previous employers and coworkers who know and appreciate your work,” she advises.
-“They might have some leads or give great recommendations to potential new employers.
-Reconnect with your own skill set and education; engage in some independent learning as a refresher and to catch up on newer trends and information within your field.
-Go to networking events for both learning and connections.”
+“They might have some leads or give great recommendations to potential new employers”.

 There are many ways that a coach can assist you in navigating the transition back to work.

-In this increasingly digital-focused age, one of the most important steps when returning to work is to ensure that you are visible to recruiters online.
-It is vital that you are ‘marketing’ yourself and your skill set in an engaging and professional manner.
+In this increasingly digital-focused age, one of the most important steps that will be part of your coaching when returning to work is to ensure that you are visible to recruiters online.
+It is vital that you are ‘marketing’ yourself and your skillset in an engaging and professional manner.

-A recent article posted by employment website Glassdoor.com revealed that 80% of recruiters will research and vet a candidate’s social media and LinkedIn, and according to this survey, 46% of recruiters said they often eliminate a person based on their online presence alone.
+A recent article posted by employment website Glassdoor.com revealed that 80% of recruiters would research and vet a candidate’s social media and LinkedIn, and according to a survey, 46% of recruiters said they often eliminate a person based on their online presence alone.

 Did you know that a staggering 590 million people have accounts on LinkedIn?
-Leading expert David Petherick, aka Doctor LinkedIn, said that missing out on this opportunity to showcase your skills will impact the opportunities afforded to you.
+David Petherick, aka Doctor LinkedIn, is a leading Linkedin expert.
+He says that missing out on this opportunity to showcase your skills will impact the opportunities afforded to you.

-Petherick, who advises professionals at every stage of their career on how best to present their experience on LinkedIn, says that if your digital profile appears static and unengaged, hiring managers may draw that the same conclusion applies to you.
+Petherick advises professionals at every stage of their career on how best to present their experience on LinkedIn.
+He is emphasising the importance of an updated Linkedin profile: